radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 ## Existing customer problem
 <!-- <Write this in first person.
 You basically want to summarize what “I” as a customer am trying to accomplish, why the current experience is a problem and the impact it has on me, my team, my work and or biz, etc…. i.e. “When I try to do x aspect of cloud native app development, I have the following challenges / issues….<details>.
 Those issues result in <negative impact those challenges / issues have on your work and or business.> -->
 As an SRE, I am expected to make adjustments to the configuration of the Kubernetes cluster and the Radius Environment as needed.
-Today, I adjust the cluster as needed through my GitOps toolset, but I'm unable to do so for all the Radius-specific resources since Radius types and Bicep files are not currently readable by Flux or ArgoCD.
-This means that I have to manually manage the Radius instance I am providing for my developers and operators to use, which is a significant overhead for me to adopt and to provide value to my development counterparts
+Today, I adjust the cluster as needed through my GitOps toolset via patching solutions like [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) in [Flux](https://fluxcd.io/flux/components/kustomize/ or [ArgoCD](https://argo-cd.readthedocs.io/en/stable/user-guide/kustomize/), but I'm unable to do so for all the Radius-specific resources since Radius types and Bicep files are not currently readable by Flux or ArgoCD.
+This means that I have to manually manage the Radius instance I am providing for my developers and operators to use, which is a significant overhead for me to adopt and to provide value to my development counterparts.

 ## Desired customer experience outcome
 <!-- <Write this as an “I statement” that expresses the new capability from customer perspective … i.e. After this scenario is implemented “I can do, x, y, z, steps in cloud native app developer and seamlessly blah blah blah ….
 As a result <summarize positive impact on your work / business>  -->